NEONScience/NEON-Data-Skills/org/tutorialSeries/neon-dc-phenology-series.md

 we will learn important skills and concepts that support working with external spatio-temporal data including:

-* Understanding metadata formats.
+* Understanding metadata formats
-* Finding critical information about data using metadata.
+* Finding critical information about data using metadata
-* Dealing with null/NoData and missing data values.
+* Dealing with null/NoData and missing data values
 * Importing and plotting time series data
-* Working with and manipulating data/time formats.
+* Working with and manipulating data/time formats
-* Importing and plotting raster data in `Geotiff` format.
+* Importing and plotting raster data in `Geotiff` format
-* Importing and plotting vector (`shapefile` and `.csv` format) data.
+* Importing and plotting vector (`shapefile` and `.csv` format) data
-* Working with raster time series data.
+* Working with raster time series data

-**R Skill Level:** Intermediate - you've got the basics of `R` down but haven't worked with spatial data in `R` before.
+**R Skill Level:** Beginner - you've got the basics of `R` down but haven't worked with spatial data in `R` before.

 <div id="objectives" markdown="1">